 The sciatic nerve is the single largest nerve in the body and consists of nerve roots that start by branching out from the spine in the lower back.
 If this nerve becomes compressed or irritated, sciatica occurs.
 Here are some interesting things about the sciatic nerve:

-Using Botox to care for sciatica is a relatively new application for this medication.
+Using Botox treatment for sciatica is a relatively new application for this medication.
 Botox, also called botulinum toxin, is basically a bacterial poison previously used for cosmetic reasons.
 More recently, it has gained popularity for migraine headaches and now caring for sciatica and other lower back pain issues.
 How does it help sciatica?

 Botox is injected into the painful areas of the back, legs, or buttocks.
 It is a paralyzing agent which helps to stop muscle spasms and pain.
 It is not to be used as a long-term solution.
 The original injection will likely last longer than any given after that.
 However, patients have reported that this therapy does seem to ease the pain of sciatica.
 The relief felt may last for a few months.